mesfint/jobbee-api/readme.md

 Steps

-1. For example we need a user to be authorized to create an job post, check {{DOMAIN}}/api/v1/job/new in POSTMAN
+1. For example we need a user to be authorized to create a job post, check {{DOMAIN}}/api/v1/job/new in POSTMAN
-2. In the Header tab section make sure we have Authorization as key and "Bearer token", notice space between Bearer and token
+2. In the Header tab section make sure we have Authorization as key and "Bearer token" as a value, notice space between Bearer and token
-3. The "Bearer" is a must.
+3. The "Bearer" text is a must.
 4. Create auth.js file in middlewares, In this file we will do the following

-- Check if the user is authenticated or not, To check wethera user is authorized or not we do check if the token is existed or not, if there is token user is authorized otherwise not.We get the token by spliting from "Bearer" and save the second part with is the token inro a variable
+- Check if the user is authenticated or not, To check wether a user is authorized or not we do check if the token is existed or not, if there is token user is authorized otherwise not.We get the token by spliting from "Bearer" and save the second part with is the token into a variable
 - If that token is existed then we have to verify with jwt.verify object
-- The verify Object take, token and the secret value
+- The verify Object takes, token and the secret value
 - If its verified then we get the user from ID and save it in req.user, so that we can access it from any where in the app.

 ## Using Authenticate middleware to authorize users